floydspace/serverless-esbuild/README.md

 The `aws-sdk` module is exluded from bundle by default, and you can exclude additional dependencies using `external` option.
 Check [esbuild](https://github.com/evanw/esbuild#command-line-usage) documentation for the full list of available options.
 Note that some options like `entryPoints` or `outdir` cannot be overwritten.
+The `externalIgnore` option allows you to exclude system-global packages such as those provided by the Runtime and Layers from the function.

 See [example folder](example) for a minimal example.